eccenca/cmem-plugin-reason/README.md

 # Validate

-The plugin outputs the explanation as text in Markdown format on the path "markdown", the ontology IRI on the path "ontology", and (if enabled) the valid OWL2 profiles in the path "profile".
+The plugin outputs the explanation as text in Markdown format on the path "markdown", the ontology IRI on the path "ontology_graph_iri", and (if enabled) the valid OWL2 profiles on the path "valid_profiles" as a comma-separated string.

 ## Options